aa-programmer/Minix/README.md

 # Installation
 ## for Windows
-just download the app.exe file make sure you have python cause it depends on it
+just download the minix.exe and python313.dll file, make sure you have python cause it depends on it, and make sure the .mx file is at the same directory as the .exe and .dll file.

 ### v0.1.0
 ### Hope you enjoy